Quick: what does “just-in-time training” actually mean? And how is it different than “on-demand” training?

 OK: let's say you're on board with this and want to get started.
 Where do you start?

-That is, with reframing your content around what people do (like this example), instead of around "academic" concepts like "antitrust" or "corruption."
+That is, with reframing your content around what people do, instead of around "academic" concepts like "antitrust" or "corruption."
 You have to start with more business-friendly content before you can get to more business-friendly delivery—otherwise you're just giving people more ways to ignore you.

 It'd be like if your local taxidermy supply store sent you a letter saying they now offer on-demand delivery of badger eyes: that's certainly more convenient, but unless you understand why you might want badger eyes in the first place, are you gonna do anything differently?